South Korean President's confidante returns to South Korea for grilling from prosecutors

 “So we’ve gathered to demand Park resign, and we are going to keep protesting to urge for resignation until Park steps down.”

-On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries – aides who coordinate policy – as political turmoil gripped the country.
+On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries as political turmoil continued to grip the country.

 Senior secretaries are essentially aides who coordinate policy between the presidency and government ministries.